Clan Cunningham: 15th and 16th century and clan conflicts

 During the 16th century, the long-running feud continued.
 Edward Cunningham of Auchenharvie was slain in 1526 and Archibald Cunningham of Waterstoun in 1528; the Montgomery's Eglinton Castle was burned down by the Cunninghams in the same year.
 In April 1586, Hugh Montgomery, 4th Earl of Eglinton, aged twenty-four, was traveling to Stirling to join the Court having been commanded to attend by the King, accompanied only by a few domestic servants.
-He stopped at Lainshaw Castle to dine with his close relative, a Montgomery, the Lord of Lainshaw, whose Lady was a Margaret Cunningham of Aiket Castle, with sisters married to John Cunningham of Corsehill and David Cunninghame of Robertland.
+He stopped at Lainshaw Castle to dine with his close relative, a Montgomery, the Lord of Lainshaw, whose Lady was a Margaret Cunningham of Aiket Castle, with sisters married to John Cunningham of Corsehill and David Cunningham of Robertland.
 It seems that a plot to kill the Earl had been organized and the Lady or some say a servant girl who was also a Cunningham, climbed to the battlements after the meal to hang out a white table napkin and thereby sprung the trap.
 Thirty Cunninghames attacked the Earl as he crossed Annick Ford and cut his servants to pieces; the Earl himself was dispatched with a single shot from the pistol of John Cunningham of Clonbeith Castle.
 His horse carried his dead body along the side of the river, still known as the 'Weeping', 'Mourning', or 'Widows' path.
 A wave of bloody revenge swept over Cunninghame and elsewhere.
 Cunningham relatives, friends, and supporters were killed without mercy.
 Aiket was killed near his home; Robertland and Corsehill escaped to Denmark.
 Clonbeith was traced to a house in Hamilton, possibly Hamilton Palace and hacked to pieces by Robert Montgomery and John Pollock.
 Robert also killed the Earl of Glencairn's brother the Commendator of Kilwinning Abbey, Alexander of Montgreenan, thought to have instigated Hugh's murder.
 He rode to Montgreenan and shot the Commendator at his own gate.
 The government of King James VI of Scotland eventually managed to make the chiefs of the two clans shake hands.
 In 1661 Lord High Chancellor William Cunningham, 9th Earl of Glencairn, married Margaret Montgomery, daughter of Alexander, 6th Earl of Eglinton, drawing a line under the feud.

-In 1513 Cuthbert Cunningham, earl of Glencairn was at the Battle of Flodden.
+In 1513 Cuthbert Cunningham, earl of Glencairn was killed at the Battle of Flodden.
 The fifth Cunningham Earl of Glencairn was a Protestant reformer and a patron of John Knox.
 The English saw the Reformation as an opportunity to discomfort the Scottish Crown and Glencairn was accused of being in their pay.
 Glencairn rose up against Mary, Queen of Scots and at the Battle of Carberry Hill in 1567 where she surrendered, Glencairn was one of the commanders.
 He is said to have then ordered the destruction of the Chapel Royal at Holyrood.
 The Cunninghams were among the Scots who were undertakers of the Plantation of Ulster.
 Sir James Cunningham who married a daughter of the Earl of Glencairn was granted five thousand acres in County Donegal.
 The name Cunningham is in the top seventy-five most common in Ulster.